Website Maintenance Checklist – 10 Things To Do Weekly

 9. Test your contact form, to see what happens if someone tries to contact you – send yourself a test enquiry every week

-10. Find out where your website ranks in Google search for your key terms and continually tweak until you get to the top of page 1 in organic results.
+10. Find out where your website ranks in Google search for your key terms and continually tweak your SEO until you get to the top of page 1 in organic results.
 Then work to stay there.
 If you are not number 1 or 2 on page 1 then you have some work to do.
+What is SEO?

 Remember: Check how the website looks on a mobile view – use this FREE Google Tool.